Digital-Preservation-Finland/access-rest-api-client/README.rst

 ======================

-Access REST API Client is a command-line utility and Python library for searching and downloading packages in the Finnish National Digital Preservation Service.
+Access REST API Client is a command-line utility and Python library for retrieving information and performing requests on packages in the Finnish National Digital Preservation Service.

 Installation
 ------------